DinoVukelic/New-Graph-for-Data-Extraction/README.md

                             If numericTime > maxTime Then maxTime = numericTime Next idx

-                        ' Convert fraction-of-day to total seconds, then calculate minutes and seconds minTotalSec = CLng(minTime * 86400)
+                        ' Convert fraction-of-day to seconds, then to minutes and seconds minTotalSec = CLng(minTime * 86400)
                         maxTotalSec = CLng(maxTime * 86400)